 Phone: (607) 254-4514

-Prior to joining CTL, Gene trained as a biochemist specializing in protein X-ray crystallography.
+Prior to practicing patent law, Gene was trained as a biochemist specializing in structural biology, utilizing the techniques of protein X-ray crystallography.
 His doctoral work focused on structural studies of the proteasome in complex with activator complex.
 His postdoctoral training centered on therapeutic targets in M. tuberculosis.

 Intellectual Property Officer, Physical Sciences (Ithaca)